mspencedm/Software-Dev-DnD/Sessions/Session 6/Session 6.md

 Sven will have just enough money to buy them some very basic weapons but not much else.
 Players are going to need to figure out a way to make more money.

+Make up on the spot: guilds or jobs that the different temples want done that they will pay for completing.
+Wanted boards on taverns etc. things of that nature.
+Alternatively they could also do normal jobs of course.

+### Split Ways - Players Do Not Succesfully Escape

+Players are lined up on death row besides 3 other figures.
+The 3 figures beside you - they are all wearing masks

+Varis "Roar" King - 28 year old man wearing a lion mask

+Garrick "X" Horn - 58 year old man wearing an ox mask

+Zara "Chain" Queen - 26 year old female wearing a lion mask

+As you are standing chained in the middle of the city on death row, the 3 people next to you will unchain themselves by breaking the chain as they all transform into these werebeasts, their masks ripping apart.
+They will begin to attack the guards but will be focused on running away.

+If you follow you can join their Group - the Order of Lunary Ascendancy.